hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 [18:24:57](#ctO199iDgTX9zfsohh94AOIN4KMUz4ePKGoTJ8cMgfQ) <luce80>:
-I hate bindological things Ì†ΩÌ∏â .
+I hate bindological things üòâ .
 Is your method faster ?
 Why did you choose to do that way ?

 [19:53:48](#p0jdqHr91IPRtv_zGxjhknCBOT8L1nlLhubbQCCeJLg) <greggirwin (Gregg Irwin)>:
 What is the goal @luce80 ?